Chat with us, powered by LiveChat

 How Do I Choose My Tripsitter, Guide, or Facilitator?

 A close friend brings familiarity and love, which can make it easier to let go.
-A professional brings experience with the specific challenges that arise in psychedelic journeys.
+A professional brings experience dealing with the specific challenges that arise in psychedelic journeys.

 What matters most is trust, rapport, and what researchers call therapeutic alliance, a sense of genuine connection and safety between you.
 Two separate studies, conducted by Adam W. Levin et al. and Roberta Murphy et al., show that a stronger therapeutic alliance predicts lower levels of depression after a psilocybin journey.